Written by

 Established: 1999 via the Mutual Evaluation Report of the Caribbean Financial Action Task Force

 Players have long seen the Curaçao gaming licence as one of the least restrictive in the iGaming space, but recent changes have added more legitimacy to the framework.
 Previously, operators could obtain a master licence under which countless brands could operate with minimal oversight.
 That master licence model has now phased out and been replaced, which has shaken up the market and pushed some less legitimate bookmakers to exit.
 Licence requirements and compliance measures still are not among the strictest, but the CGA is no longer the cheapest option when it comes to offshore gaming licences.
+It’s one of the most common license types among Asian bookmakers and grey markets internationally.

 Safety Score: 9/10